 Fish sauce comes with most meals.
 If you haven’t tried it, don’t be afraid!
 The smell is much stronger than the flavor, and it’s an excellent complement to savory flavors.
 Dishes like spring rolls and bun cha come with small dishes of fish sauce, sweetened with sugar and spiced with hot red peppers.
 There are some fresh herbs that you may not have tried before, including a variety of mint called fish mint.
 Lemongrass and kaffir lime leaves lend a smooth, citrus note to heavier dishes.

 One of the best ways to experience local cuisine is at a streetside restaurant, where fancy tableware is replaced with tiny plastic stools and tables that wouldn’t look out of place at a kid’s birthday party.
-Atop the tables are an assortment of condiments, including chilli, lime, fish sauce and herbs that you can use to customize your food.
+Atop the tables are an assortment of condiments, including chili, lime, fish sauce, and herbs that you can use to customize your food.
 The best rule of thumb is to sit down wherever looks busy.

 Another rule to remember is that the more choices a restaurant has on its menu, the higher the potential for a lower quality meal.
 Sit-down restaurants with air conditioning in busy tourist areas will usually have a long menu of both Vietnamese and international fare.
 Restaurants that specialize in a single dish have truly mastered their meal and won’t leave you disappointed.